- Get Started with Threat Center

 Created – The date and time the case was created and the time elapsed since the case was created.

 Grouped By – The attribute by which detections are grouped.
-If the detections are grouped by entity, to view the entity attributes, click the entity.
+If the detections are grouped by entity, to view the entity details, click the entity.
+If you receive an error, the entity may have been deleted.

 Scope – The number of objects associated with the case: